oktadev/okta-blog/_source/_posts/2021-08-13-reactive-java.md

 }
 ```

 Run the test again and the BlockHound exception should not happen.
-Avoid the logic upfront and assemble the pipeline.
+Avoid the logic up front and assemble the pipeline.
 Everything should be fine.

 Finally, let's do an end-to-end test.
 Run the application with Maven: